Degrees to dollars: The 10 highest-paying degrees

 It's important to note, however, that just earning a degree doesn't mean today's grads will rake in the big bucks.
 Getting a job--and the healthy salary that can come with it--depend on everything a candidate can bring to his or her employer.
 Hiring managers cite work experience via internships, personality, specialties and more as factors when it comes to making hiring decisions.

-Nonetheless, below are the 10 college degrees PayScale found to lead to the highest salaries, ranked by average mid-career earnings:
+Nonetheless, below are the 10 college degrees PayScale found in 2011-2012 to lead to the highest salaries, ranked by average mid-career earnings:

 1. Petroleum Engineering.
 Median starting salary: $97,900.
 Mid-career average: $155,000